chombo-discharge/chombo-discharge/doc/sphinx/source/index.rst

 Welcome to `PlasmaC`'s user documentation!
 ============================================

-`PlasmaC` is a modular and scalable computer code for Cartesian two- and three-dimensional simulations of low-temperature plasmas in complex geometries. `PlasmaC` evolves deterministic or fluctuating equations of hydrodynamics and features
+`PlasmaC` is a (reasonably) modular and (fairly) scalable computer code for Cartesian two- and three-dimensional simulations of low-temperature plasmas in complex geometries. `PlasmaC` evolves deterministic or fluctuating equations of hydrodynamics and features

-* Electrostatic field solver
+* Electrostatic field solver with support for electrodes and dielectrics
-* Stationary or transient diffusive RTE
+* Stationary or transient diffusive radiative transport
-* Stationary or transient Monte Carlo based RTE
+* Stationary or transient Monte Carlo based radiative transport
 * Deterministic and fluctuating advection-diffusion-reaction solvers
 * Various time integration schemes

+   * Implicit-explicit spectral deferred corrections (SISDC)
+   * Modified Euler-Maruyama for fluctuating hydrodynamics
    * Godunov splitting
    * Strang splitting based on high-order SSPRK schemes
-   * Semi-implicit spectral deferred corrections (SISDC)
-   * Modified Euler-Maruyama for fluctuating hydrodynamics
 * Parallel I/O with HDF5
 * Sensible and simple-to-use physics interfaces

-Solvers can be run on their own, or they can be coupled through our physics interfaces.
+Solvers are designed to run on their own, or they can be coupled through our physics interfaces.

 For scalability, `PlasmaC` is built on top of `Chombo <https://commons.lbl.gov/display/chombo/Chombo+-+Software+for+Adaptive+Solutions+of+Partial+Differential+Equations>`_, and therefore additionally features